ghconscript/CandCPPpractices/README.md

-# to store my freshman codes
+# to store my practice codes